Unique Stable Matchings: Introduction

 The IDUA procedure generates ever-shortening preference lists and ever-shortening preference lists can be cumbersome to manage.
-Fortunately, the directed graph (digraph) approach to matching introduced by \cite{Maffray:1992:JCTB} allows all the information of a matching problem to be encoded on a single digraph instead of multiple preference lists, allowing reductions to be handled easily.
-This equivalent formulation is simple to explain.
+Fortunately, the directed graph (digraph) approach to matching introduced by \cite{Maffray:1992:JCTB} allows all the information of a matching problem to be encoded on a single digraph instead of multiple preference lists, allowing reductions to be handled in a tractable way.
+Maffray's equivalent formulation is easily explained.
 Instead of ``lining up'' the participants on opposite sides of the market, one constructs a grid wherein each row corresponds to a specific worker, each column corresponds to a specific firm, and every vertex in the grid corresponds to a pair.
 Preferences are depicted by horizontal arcs (directed edges) for workers and vertical arcs for firms.
-A matching is depicted by a subset of vertices no two of which are in the same row nor the same column.
+The unit of measurement in this set up is the pair and not the individual.
+A matching is a subset of vertices, pairs, no two of which are in the same row nor the same column.
 The acyclic preferences of \cite{Chung:2000:GEB} correspond exactly to the absence of a directed cycle in the matching digraph.

 The paper proceeds as follows.
-Section \ref{sec:Digraph} introduces the matching environment that we consider, the IDUA procedure, and the normal form.\footnote{Many of the properties of IDUA used in our proof of the main result, Theorem \ref{thm:uniqueStableE}, were already obtained by \cite{BalinskiRatier:1997:} using matching digraphs.
-To make our paper self-contained, we prove every property that we use and whenever a result of ours is similar to one from \cite{BalinskiRatier:1997:} we explicitly state as such.
+Section \ref{sec:Digraph} introduces the matching environment that we consider, the IDUA procedure, and the normal form.\footnote{Many of the properties of IDUA used in the proof of our main result, Theorem \ref{thm:uniqueStableE}, were already obtained by \cite{BalinskiRatier:1997:} using matching digraphs.
+So that our paper is self-contained, we prove every property that we use and whenever a result of ours is similar to one of \cite{BalinskiRatier:1997:} we explicitly state as such.
 Our main result, Theorem \ref{thm:uniqueStableE}, is completely new.} Section \ref{sec:Results} presents our result classifying uniqueness.
-In Section \ref{sec:Digraphs} we introduce the digraph formulation of the matching problem.
-Using this setup we first illustrate how the IDUA procedure works.
-We then sketch how an analyst can recover, and thereby classify, the full collection of instances for which a given matching is the unique stable matching.
+In Section \ref{sec:Digraphs} we introduce the digraph formulation of the matching problem, and using this setup we show how illustrate how the IDUA procedure works.
 Section \ref{sec:Conclusion} concludes and discusses potential avenues for future work.